Much of East Coast is one 'perfect storm' away from being cut off from Canada

 "Our job is to keep their foot to the pedal," says Kogon, sitting before a large poster depicting a partially submerged Sackville.

 "If I were in charge of it, it would be underway now.
-But we're not, it's not our money," says Higham, who joined his New Brunswick counterpart for an interview at his city hall.
+But we're not, it's not our money," says Higham, who joined his Nova Scotia counterpart for an interview at his city hall.

 Higham's town is also protected by a network of about 26 kilometres of dikes created to protect farmlands, but which now shelter commercial areas and homes.
 His flood map depicts a provincial ambulance depot as stranded on an island after the inundation comes.